 Guidance Notes on SIS Language Policy

 At South Island School, we try to provide students with the maximum opportunity to make personal choices about their learning pathways.
 We offer a large range of courses and we have structured our curriculum from Year 7 to 13 to include opportunities for students to make choices.
-Naturally, we cannot offer unlimited choice – we have to run courses that are financially viable and we have to be able to resource choices with specialist teachers and, sometimes specialist facilities.
-Choices are also dictated, sometimes, by the requirements of Higher Education entry and by the rules relating to the structure of the IB Diploma Course.
+Naturally, we cannot offer unlimited choice – we have to run courses that are financially viable and we have to be able to resource choices with specialist teachers and specialist facilities.
+Choices are also dictated by the requirements of Higher Education (HE) entry and by the rules relating to the structure of the International Baccalaureate Organization’s (IBO) Diploma Programme.

 One area in which free choice is not available is in the area of Languages.
-Both the GCSE Examination Boards and the IBO make it very clear that candidates for examination must be entered for papers that provide ‘an appropriate level of challenge’.
-We have a number of tests, assessments and policies that help us determine this appropriate level and there are regulations giving us clear responsibilities from the IBO.
+Both the IGCSE Examination Boards and the IBO make it very clear that candidates for examination must be entered for papers that provide an appropriate level of challenge.
+We have a number of tests, assessments and policies that help us determine this appropriate level, and there are regulations giving us clear responsibilities from the IBO.

 The purpose of this Guidance Document is to make the situation as clear as we possibly can to parents and students.
 Sometimes parents become unhappy with us when we follow policies that they see as unfair on their children, so it is important that we make the reasons for our actions transparent.

 Very importantly, many universities are now telling us openly that they are likely to discount or downgrade high IB language scores where they consider that there is evidence that candidates have been entered for papers that are too easy.
 South Island School enjoys a high reputation and strong relationships with universities across the world.
 All of the HE offers given to our students, which are based upon our forecasts, depend upon our reputation as a reliable institution of integrity.
 If we lose the trust of universities by failing to uphold our responsibilities in the area of languages, it will damage the HE prospects of all of our learners.